AllenCVSU/COSC110_Allen-Matro_BSCS4C/Laboratory Activity 1/README.md

 1. **Prepare the data**

-   * If running locally, ensure `data/titanic.csv` exists.
+   * If running Colab locally, ensure `data/titanic.csv` exists.
-   * If using Colab, the first cell mounts Google Drive and loads the file from `MyDrive/titanic.csv`.
+   * If using Colab with Google Drive, the first cell mounts Google Drive and loads the file from `MyDrive/titanic.csv`.

      ```python
      from google.colab import drive